mathiaspeters/raekna/docs/functionality.md

 ### Rounding

-All rounding functions will assume you are trying to round the the relevant integer value, but you can customize the result.
+All rounding functions assume you are trying to round the the relevant integer value, but you can customize that somewhat.
 All rounding functions accept a precision as an integer value that will determine how many decimals to include.
 Additionally, `ceil`, `floor`, and `round` can instead accept a stepping value as a floating point value and will round to relevant multiple of that stepping.

 **Ceil**

+Rounds up to the nearest value that conforms to the precision/stepping.
 ```
 ceil(value)
 ceil(value, precision)